-- Regular activities in third country markets, specific events for potential business owners/investors with information on Austria as a business location in the framework of, e.g. Economic forums (Wirtschaftsforum), economic missions of Austrian stakeholders (visits of Ministers abroad accompanied by business missions) - ABA Webpage (www.investinaustria.at), available in German, English, French, Italian, Chinese, Japanese, Russian, - Cooperation with consultants in third countries that approach potential investors/business persons interested in establishing a company in Austria. - Cooperation with actors that could spread information about Austria as a business location (tax consultants, lawyers), - Brochures, - special offices, e.g. ABA office in China.
+• Regular activities in third country markets, specific events for potential business owners/investors with information on Austria as a business location in the framework of, e.g.

+&lt;sup>75The Red-White-Red card was implemented 1 July 2011 and replaced the settlement permit for self-employed key workers.
+In 2011, 10 settlement permits for self-employed key workers (Niederlassungsbewilligung für selbständige Schlüsselkraft) and 14 Red-White-Red cards were issued.

+&lt;sup>76 2 changes to settlement permit for self-employed key workers, 1 change to Red-White-Red card for self-employed key workers.

+Economic forums (Wirtschaftsforum), economic missions of Austrian stakeholders (visits of Ministers abroad accompanied by business missions)

+• ABA Webpage (www.investinaustria.at), available in German, English, French, Italian, Chinese, Japanese, Russian,

+• Cooperation with consultants in third countries that approach potential investors/business persons interested in establishing a company in Austria.

+• Cooperation with actors that could spread information about Austria as a business location (tax consultants, lawyers),

+- Brochures, - special offices, e.g., ABA office in China.

 Once a potential business migrant wants to settle in Austria, procedures are quick and efficient in case of a RWR-card.
 In principle, processing should not take longer than 8 weeks.
 This concerns the screening of the application by the local residence authority and the assessment of the macro-economic benefits by the Labour Market Service.
 If applicants are required to obtain visa, they have to submit their application at the Austrian representation (embassy/consulate) abroad.
-If the application is complete, it takes a maximum of two weeks until the application reaches the domestic residence authority, i.e. the diplomatic courier leaves every two weeks.
+If the application is complete, it takes a maximum of two weeks until the application reaches the domestic residence authority, i.e., the diplomatic courier leaves every two weeks.
 If the application is accepted, the Austrian representation informs the applicant accordingly.
-The applicant then has to apply for a visa in order to pick up the RWR-card at the relevant residence authority in Austria.
+The applicant then has to apply for a visa in order to pick up the R-W-R-card at the relevant residence authority in Austria.
 Applications for a settlement permit without the right to work have to be submitted to the Austrian representation abroad, unless the applicant is entitled to visa-free entry.
-Hence, the same submission procedures apply as in the case of a RWR-card.
+Hence, the same submission procedures apply as in the case of a R-W-R-card.
 The processing of the application differs, however.
 Processing may take up to 6 months.
-(Federal Ministry of Labour and Social Affairs/Federal Ministry of the Interior 2014a)
+(Federal Ministry of Labour and Social Affairs/Federal Ministry of the Interior, 2014a)